arcxteam/glacier-node/README.md

 The Glacier Verifier Test Node currently secures verifier tasks on the OpBNB Testnet.
 Consequently, Node Operators will need some tBNB Tokens on the OpBNB Testnet to cover gas expenses for running the verifier nodes.
 Follow these steps to prepare OpBNB Testnet gas fees for the address used to operate the verifier node, if you already have gas fees on the OpBNB Testnet, just skip the following steps.

+Which chain does Glacier testnet support?
+`OpBNB Testnet`

 - Create a wallet
 - Connect to OpBNB Testnet
 - Get some OpBNB Token